ai2cm/ace/README.md

 ## Configuration options
 See the `InferenceConfig` class in [this file](fme/fme/fcn_training/inference/inference.py) for description of configuration options.
-The [example config](examples/config-inference.yaml) shows some useful defaults for performing a 400-step (100-day) simulation (e.g. using a 6-hr time-step)
+The [example config](examples/config-inference.yaml) shows some useful defaults for performing a 400-step simulation (100 days, with the 6-hour time step).

 ## Performance
 While inference can be performed without a GPU, it may be very slow in that case.
 In addition,